 Explains hypomania and mania, including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

-There is no single or clear-cut reason that someone may become hypomanic or manic.
-It is generally felt to be a combination of long-term and short-term factors, which differ from person to person.
+There isn't one single or clear-cut reason that someone may become hypomanic or manic.
+It seems to be a combination of long-term and short-term factors, which differ from person to person.

 Possible causes of hypomania or mania include:

 "I have had three bad experiences of postnatal depression [and] I went into a religious mania."